-- 9.1.8.
-Effective date and termination of coverage: - 9.1.8.1.
-Coverage commences on the first day of the month following the first day of paid service in a monthly salaried position. - 9.1.8.2.
-Dependent coverage commences on the same date as the unit member's coverage or the date the dependent becomes an eligible dependent, whichever is later. - 9.1.8.3.
-Unit member coverage terminates on the last day of the month following the month in which paid service in a monthly salaried position ceases (except that if such paid service ceases in June or July, coverage will continue through September 30 of the same year) or the end of the period for which any required contribution has been made, whichever occurs first. - 9.1.8.4.
-Dependent coverage terminates on the date unit member coverage terminates or the date the dependent no longer qualifies as an eligible dependent, whichever occurs first. - 9.1.9.
+- 9.1.7.4.
+Dependent coverage terminates on the date unit member coverage terminates or the date the dependent no longer qualifies as an eligible dependent, whichever occurs first. - 9.1.7.5 For purposes of beginning or terminating coverage, unit members who are on a Family Care Leave, or are otherwise approved for district-paid coverage by Board resolution, are treated as if the unit member is in paid status. - 9.1.8.
 If a unit member does not enroll for coverage for self and eligible dependents under a district-sponsored medical, dental, and/or vision plan or does not enroll a newly eligible dependent within thirty-one (31) days of becoming eligible or allows such coverage to terminate, the unit member will not have the opportunity to enroll for such coverage until the next open enrollment period in November of each year.